-Our continuously evolving curriculum and custom, integrated cases are developed around current and emerging business and technology trends.
+Our curriculum is continuously evolving and features custom, integrated cases developed around current and emerging business and technology trends.
+You will be learning the most relevant and up-to-date information, immediately applicable to your role as a leader in your organization.

-The rapidly growing volume, variety, and velocity of data, along with the emergence of new digitally-driven innovations and technologies presents significant and novel opportunities and challenges to businesses.
-The primary goal of Module 1 is to provide students with both a foundation in core management concepts and help them draw on this knowledge.
-Students will ask the right questions better, generate and communicate insights from analyses, and translate them into actions.
+The growth in volume, variety, and velocity of data, along with the emergence of new digitally driven innovations and technologies, present significant and unique opportunities and challenges for businesses.
+In Module 1 of our program, our primary goal is to provide you with a solid foundation in core management concepts, including accounting and finance, and teach you how to apply this knowledge.
+Through our curriculum, you will learn how to ask the right questions, improve your analytical skills, and effectively communicate and translate insights into actionable strategies.

 Location: Burlington and Toronto, Ontario